open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 # Temporality

-Counters and histograms should use DELTA temporality.
+If possible, use DELTA temporality for Counter, Asynchronous Counter, and Histogram metrics.
+Use CUMULATIVE temporality for UpDownCounter and Asynchronous UpDownCounter metrics.
-When using OpenTelemetry SDKs to gather metrics data, temporality can be configured using the `OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE` environment variable.
+When using OpenTelemetry SDKs to gather metrics data, setting the `OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE` environment variable to `delta` should correctly set temporality for all metrics.
 You can check the [spec compliance matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md#environment-variables) if you are unsure if the SDK you are using supports this configuration.
 You can read more about this and other configurations at https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk_exporters/otlp.md#additional-configuration.